- Dr Christine Knight

 I grew up in Australia and studied English at the University of Adelaide.
 I moved into cultural studies of food for my PhD, which was supported by the Human Nutrition Division of CSIRO, Australia's national science agency.
 In 2008 I joined the University of Edinburgh as Policy Research Fellow at the ESRC Genomics Policy & Research Forum, where I worked for 5 years.
-I then secured a Wellcome Trust Research Fellowship in Medical Humanities, which I held for 3 years in Science, Technology & Innovation Studies.
-In November 2016 I took up a Readership in Food, Society & Culture in the Hospitality group, Sheffield Hallam University.
+I then moved to Science, Technology & Innovation Studies, having secured a Wellcome Trust Research Fellowship in Medical Humanities (2013-17).

 I am a member of the Royal Society of Edinburgh Young Academy of Scotland, and a board member of the Association for the Study of Food & Society.
-As well as being a Visiting Research Fellow in STIS, I am a Visiting Research Fellow in the Food Values Research Group, University of Adelaide, and Adjunct Senior Research Fellow in the School of Health Sciences, Flinders University, South Australia.
+I am a Visiting Research Fellow in the Food Values Research Group, University of Adelaide, and Adjunct Senior Research Fellow in the School of Health Sciences, Flinders University, South Australia.

-During my time at Edinburgh I co-convened the Food Researchers in Edinburgh network (FRIED), and served as Associate Director of Research (Knowledge Exchange & Impact) for the School of Social & Political Science.
+I co-convened the Food Researchers in Edinburgh network (FRIED) for 3 years (2013-16), and previously served as Associate Director of Research (Knowledge Exchange & Impact) for the School of Social & Political Science.

 My research explores contemporary food culture, focusing on nutrition and dietary advice.
 I am especially interested in popular nutrition discourses, and the relationship between dietary discourse, practice, and identity.
 My ongoing Wellcome Trust project is investigating the history of the negative stereotype of the Scottish diet, which is often associated with unhealthy, deep-fried foods such as the notorious deep-fried Mars Bar.
 Previously, my PhD examined the low-carbohydrate diet trend of the 1990s and 2000s.
 I am currently developing new research on contemporary vegetarianism.